Dorian Oric

 Faith

-Not an atheist — the gods are real.
+He isn’t an atheist.
+The gods are real.
 His problem is with the monopoly.

 “I am not saying the gods are false.
 I am saying that treating a thing as sacred does not make it immune to study.”